microsoft/ReportingServicesTools/README.md

     Remove-Module ReportingServicesTools
     Import-Module .\ReportingServicesTools.psd1

+For debugging you can set the verbose logging with
+$VerbosePreference = "continue"

 ## Test

 For running tests locally you need a local default instance of  SQL Server Reporting Services and Pester